overachiever-productions/S4/documentation/best-practices/disaster_recovery.md

 [Return to Table of Contents](#table-of-contents)

 ## Section 5: Enumerating Disaster Recovery Resources
-[
-Key component to properly responding to disasters is having access to key resources needed to navigate the disaster - such as access to documentation, security details, inventories of server resources, technical resources, team members, and ... etc. that might be needed along the way.

-This documentation is NON-EXHAUSTIVE, but provides a high-level set of lists of key components that can/should be assembled and securely stored in an accessible location (may need to be audited) for key personnel.

-Two key types of information: SQL Server related details/resources and business-level resources.
+A key requirement for responding to disasters in an optimal fashion is to clearly catalog and document resources needed for disaster recovery BEFORE disasters strike.
+Key resources needed to navigate disasters include things such as clearly defined locations for disaster recovery documentation, access to any/all security details needed for your environment, detailed inventories of server-locations and access-details + information about the locations of backups, the names and contact information for applicable team-members, support personel, management, and contact info for hosting companies and/or hosting-support contacts - among others.

+While non-exhaustive, the following section outlines two high-level sets of resources (SQL Server/Technical Resources and Business/Organization Resources) that should be reviewed and evaluated for inclusion in any real-world Disaster Recovery Plan.

-> ### :zap: **WARNING:**
+> ### :bulb: **TIP:**
 > *The worst time to assemble this is during a disaster - in fact, at that point 'assembly' is too late - you'll be incurring additional down-time.*

-]

-[

 ### SQL Server Resources
 - **Basic Server-Level Details.** IP Addresses/Server Names etc. per each SQL Server should be documented/defined along with high-level details about where additional security information for elevated access (to SysAdmin, certs, etc.) can be found should be documented prior to disasters.

+- **Inventory of Backup Locations.** On-box for addressing problems with corruption and inventories of off-box backups for hardware/site-wide disasters and/or smoke-and-rubble scnenarios.

 - **Hosting and Hosting/Account Details.** For some disasters (especially those involving hardware failures of any kind), correspondence with your hosting provider may be essential.
 Part of a solid DR plan is to ensure that everyone who needs access has (up to date access) and/or can be cleared for appropriate 'admin-level' access in the case of a disaster if needed.

 - **Support Contacts.** In addition to the above, make sure that contact and security/access information for interaction with your hosting company and their emergency support personnel is available to eveyone as needed.

-- **Inventory of Backup Locations.** On-box for addressing problems with corruption and inventories of off-box backups for hardware/site-wide disasters and/or smoke-and-rubble scnenarios.

-- **Elevated Permissions.** Permissions and/or Locations + Access Instructions for SysAdmin credentials or other elevated permissions that will be needed by anyone OTHER than standard/regular DBA if/when disaster occurs during time that 'standard DBA' can not be reached.
+- **Permissions Elevations Processes/Documentation.** Permissions and/or Locations + Access Instructions for SysAdmin credentials or other elevated permissions that will be needed by anyone OTHER than standard/regular DBA if/when disaster occurs during time that 'standard DBA' can not be reached.
 [Notes here about potential need to audit access to these resources.]

 - **Last Successful Restore Test Details.** For most disaster scenarios, access to metrics showing typical restore/recovery times for production databases + outcomes of regular testing can help remove significant 'guess work' from DR equations.
 S4 helps facilitate this via metrics stored in `dbo.restore_log` when regular restore-tests are automated via `dbo.restore_databases`.

 - **Certificates and Other Security Details.** For smoke and rubble DR scenarios, it may be necessary to restore TDE or Backup-Encryption certificates BEFORE being able to restore SQL Server backups into a NEW environment.
 If these aren't securely stored in an accessible/known location BEFORE a disaster strikes, it may be too late to recover at all - otherwise, if recovery is possible, it will certainly be slowed as those responding to the disaster have to 'hunt down' these resources.

 - **Server Configuration Settings.** For smoke and rubble DR scenarios, details about your FORMER SQL Server instance's configuration should be on hand along-side backups as a means of helping ensure that the new server you stand up is running the same configuration settings.
 S4's `dbo.export_server_configuration` can be used to set up regularly-scheduled 'dumps' of this information for DR purposes.